ictunion/main-website-public/content/faq/06-time-dedication.en.md

 ---
 title: How much time should I dedicate to the union?
 ---
-A union is only as strong as the number if it's members, most importantly it's **active** members.
-We are a young union with a lot of ideas on how to make ourselves and our environment better and our desire is to have as many members involved in the decision making and the co-creation of actions as possible.
+Unions are only as strong as the number of their members, especially those who are active.

+We are a young organization with many ideas on how to improve our sector, and we would like as many members as possible to participate in decision-making and event planning.

-**But of course, it is also more than okay to attend our online members meetings once a month or become a passive member and support us in our efforts.**
+**Of course, it's perfectly okay to just attend our regular monthly online meetings or even be a passive member.**